prudencss/postcss/src/utilities/_utilities__widths.sss.md

 /*---
-title: utility-widths
+title: utility-grid
 section: settings
 ---
-Generates a series of utility classes that give a fluid width to whichever element they're applied, combining the fractions numbers, e.g.:
+Generates a series of utility classes that give a fluid width to whichever element they're applied, combining the fractions numbers (there are $u-grid__fractions number of fractions), e.g.:

 ```example:html
   <img src="" alt="" class="u-1/2" />